danii1107/danii1107/README.md

 - Networking Protocols and Technologies: **TCP, UDP, DHCP, HTTPS**
 - Tools and Technologies: **Docker, Git**

-## 📈 Projects and Contributions

-(Here, you would list some projects you've worked on or contributed to, providing links to the repositories and a brief description of each, highlighting your role and the technologies used.)

 ## 🤝 Let's Connect

 I am committed to making an impact and driving success.
 If you're looking for a dedicated and adaptable professional with a passion for technology, I'd be thrilled to connect with you and explore potential opportunities.